Hridaymehta/portfolio/README.md

 ---

 Thank you for visiting my portfolio!
 Feel free to explore and reach out if you have any questions or collaboration ideas.

+## 🧪 Running Tests
+1. Install dependencies with `npm install`.
+2. Execute `npm test` to run the Jest suite.